laszloszurok/tulyp/README.md

 ## Dependencies (they will be installed with `tulyp`)

+* `beautifulsoup4` to extract lyrics from html
+* `dbus-python` to get the currently playing song through dbus
 * `lyricsgenius` provides API to get lyrics from genius.com
-* `dbus-python` to get the currently playing song through dbus
+* `psutil` needed when using ncspot to get the pid of the ncspot process
 * `requests` to search for lyrincs on google
-* `beautifulsoup4` to extract lyrics from html

 ## Install